shaharoded/Mediator/core/knowledge-base/TAK_README.md

     External function contract for compliance calculations.

     The function is called FOUR times per compliance calculation:
-    - Once for trapezeA
+    - Once for trapezA
-    - Once for trapezeB
+    - Once for trapezB
-    - Once for trapezeC
+    - Once for trapezC
-    - Once for trapezeD
+    - Once for trapezD

     Args:
         trapez_value: Single trapez value (A, B, C, or D)